harshzpatel/Python/README.md

 # Python
-This repository contains some small python programs
+This repository contains some small Python programs